TIDYING UP ALL THE LOOSE STORIES IN FOOTBALL THIS WEEK

 The fact that Leeds United manager Neil Warnock has started planning in earnest for next season following a deeply disappointing start to life at Elland Road would suggest that he intends to stick around.

-That is the case even though The Sweeper has learned that the former QPR boss has a ‘get-out’ clause on his 18-month contract at the Championship club which means that he could walk away from the Yorkshire team this summer.
+That is the case even though The Sweeper has learned that the former Queens Park Rangers boss has a ‘get-out’ clause on his 18-month contract at the Championship club which means he could walk away from the Yorkshire team this summer.

 LIVERPOOL LEGEND STAYS ON BOARD